emilycares/moxy/README.md

 4. Change the remote in moxy.json

 ## Usecase
-You want to call and API that does not exist or is currently changing, and you are the person that needs to integrate this new/changed API in your software.
+You want to call an API that does not exist or is currently changing, and you are the person that needs to integrate this new/changed API in your software?
 So instead of calling your real backend, you can start moxy in between and call the same routes as before.
-Moxy will capture all requests and will save them on the file system.
+Moxy will capture all requests and save them to the file system.
 Moxy will only create fetch from the backend once.
 You can modify the file to change the response.
 Or add a route in the moxy.json to test your app, like it